-A brood stock of Bonneville cutthroat trout (BCT) was established at Manning Meadow Reservoir in Piute County with transfers of fish from Pine Creek (UDWR Catalog No. VI AB 010 B) in 1990 and 1991.
-The population of BCT in Pine Creek had been established previously by transfers of fish from remnant populations in Birch Creek (VI AB 050 A 02) in the upper Beaver River drainage, as well as Water Canyon (I AA 020 C 01) and Reservoir Canyon (I AA 020 C 02 A) in the upper Virgin River drainage.
-Eggs were collected from spawning BCT at Manning Meadow Reservoir for the first time in 1992 and every year since then.
-Fish produced from the Manning Meadow brood have been used to establish conservation populations and maintain sport fisheries in southern Utah for more than 25 years.
+A brood stock of Bonneville cutthroat trout (BCT) was established at Manning Meadow Reservoir in Piute County with transfers of fish from Pine Creek (Beaver River drainage) in 1990 and 1991.
+The population of BCT in Pine Creek had been established previously by transfers of fish from remnant populations in Birch Creek (Beaver River drainage), as well as Water Canyon and Reservoir Canyon (Virgin River drainage).
+Eggs have been collected from spawning BCT at Manning Meadow Reservoir every year since 1992.
+Fish produced by the brood have been used to establish conservation populations and maintain sport fisheries in southern Utah for more than 25 years.
 The brood population is maintained by annual stocking of BCT fingerlings in the fall, with the most recent quota being set at 15,000 (Table 1).
 Annual trend net surveys are combined with data from trapping and egg takes to monitor the brood population and evaluate changes that may occur over time.
-This report details results of those efforts in 2019.
+This report details results of those efforts in 2020.

 For many years, restrictive fishing regulations have been in place at Manning Meadow Reservoir, designed to protect the BCT brood from angling exploitation.
-These restrictions included a seasonal fishing closure, tackle restriction (ie. "artificial only"), and harvest limit of one BCT over 22 inches in length.
+For many years, those restrictions included a seasonal fishing closure, tackle restriction (ie. "artificial only"), harvest limit, and a minimum harvest length.
 Due to decreasing annual egg needs and increasing abundance of BCT observed in trend net surveys, it was determined in 2015 that such a level of restriction was not likely needed to protect the brood.
 The harvest limit, in particular, was over protective since no BCT over 22 inches have been observed in years, making this an effective catch-and-release restriction.
 Anglers had also frequently expressed displeasure with the harvest limit.
 In fall 2015, a daily limit of two trout with no size restriction was submitted to and approved by the Wildlife Board.
-The new limit went into effect in 2016 and has been effective at increasing angler satisfaction.
+The new limit went into effect in 2016 and has been anecdotally effective at increasing angler satisfaction.
 Future trend net surveys and trapping results will indicate the overall population effect of the new limit.

 The creation of triploid (sterile) BCT was initiated in 2016, with the intent of providing fish for stocking in streams where BCT restoration is in progress.
 The goal in these streams is to establish self-sustaining replicates of nearest neighbor populations; however, the time requisite to accomplish this establishment is often longer than is conducive to sport fishing interest.
 Sterile tiger trout have been used in the past to meet sport fishing demand in the interim of native cutthroat trout restoration, but can be difficult to procure in the short term and may create an expectation among anglers of continued stocking.
-BCT resulting from the Manning Meadow brood are readily available and abundant each year, but mixing of the "generic" brood genetics is not desired when a nearest neighbor remnant is available for replication.
+BCT resulting from the Manning Meadow brood are readily available and abundant each year, but mixing of the "generic" brood genetics is not desired in a conservation population when a nearest neighbor remnant is available for replication.
 The creation of triploid BCT was attempted to resolve these conflicting concerns.
 Mixed results were observed during the first couple years of triploid BCT egg production, as egg survival was poor but triploidy success was always over the acceptable threshold of 90%.
 Improvements to on-site protocol, including shading and icing the pressure chamber, have improved triploid egg survival.
-In 2018, there was no noticeable difference in survival and eye-up between diploid and triploid eggs.
+By 2018, there was no noticeable difference in survival and eye-up between diploid and triploid eggs.